FTChinese/NEXT/README.md

 It is possible to display landscape or portrait (for example, Lunch with the FT) main image for the story page.
 All devices should consider this possibility.

 The story page is mostly likely to be opened in an app's webview.
 So it's important to test how it renders in-app, for example, in WeChat.

+Basic Elements:
+* main tag in red
+* publish time
+* cover image in both landscape and portrait
+* inline images: three types
+* related stories in the right rail

+* share
+* comments
+* print
+* save

+Need API Support
+* related stories at the bottom, with images

 The story should also support these inline media types:
 * Photo Slides